ericjforman/SerialCommunicationASCII/readme.txt

 Method 2 - sending multiple values, waiting for "call and response" (aka "handshake")
-- This exaple moves a ball on screen in response to two analog values, and changing its size and color in response to a button
+- This example moves a ball on screen in response to two analog values, and changing its size and color in response to a button
-- This cannot be debugged in the Serial Monitor, you must use Processing
+- It is easy to debug - you can see data either in the Arduino Serial Monitor, or Processing
-- But it is the most robust and error-free system
+- It is more complex, but it is the most robust and error-free system

 	* Use Arduino example from Files / Examples / 04.
 Communication / SerialCallResponseASCII
 	* Use Processing or P5 code "SerialCallResponseASCII"